 If purchasing marijuana shares outright is not a suitable option for you, you can trade on marijuana stocks instead.
-We offer two ways of doing so: spread betting or CFD trading.
+We offer three ways of doing so: spread betting or CFD trading.

 When spread betting and trading CFDs you should place a stop loss order to limit any losses on a security position.